lazysho/fgoSaltFlush/README.md

 4. Will try to mimic Chaldea's summoning system as much as possible, so **I'll try the rotating circle animation**.
 If I can't I'll just do something simillar just to hint f2p's what they got. ~~I also want to experience rainbow please~~.
 5. **Add sound fx to make summoning less dull.**
 6. Make system interactive by making **Romani and Da Vinci speak to you** as you roll. ~~I dunno how will I do this.~~
-7. Once summoning is close enough to original, I'll add panels for how much $$$ you'll spend, total rolls, and maybe I'll study probabilty to **equip fgoSaltFlush with some predicting ability**. *I wanna make this nonsense useful somdeday.*
+7. ~~Once summoning is close enough to original, I'll add panels for how much $$$ you'll spend, total rolls, and maybe I'll study probabilty to **equip fgoSaltFlush with some predicting ability**. *I wanna make this nonsense useful somdeday.*~~
 9. **Improve loading of images** by lazy loading.
 8. Host **data on firebase** and use its real time feature.

 ## Updates
 - Fixed some broken images.
-- Made summon process more accurate than before.
+- Made summon process more accurate than before but still not 100% accurate.

 ### May fgoSaltFlush flush your salt, give you peace and spark your rolls